-Then, Sir, Shri Patil said that there might be a practical difficulty in working the law.
-He also said that there were so many vices; why should we attack only one of them?
+Then, Sir, Shri Patil said that there difficulty might be a practical working the law.
+He also said that many vices: there were so should we attack only one of them?
 I have already made my observations in regard to that point.
-He said that we are passing this Bill in a great hurry.
-Well, I would only say that the Bill has come not a day too early.
-It has come well in time.
-I think if at all, it has come rather late than early.
+He said that we are passing this Bill in Well, I would only say that hurry. day the Bill has come not a It has come well in time. think if at all, it has come rather late than early.

-SHRI SONUSING DHANSING PATIL,: The general criticism outside is that we are passing Bills hastily, not this particular Bill.
+SHRI SONUSING DHANSING PATIL: The general criticism outside is that we are passing Bills hastily, not this particular Bill.

-SHRI RAJ BAHADUR: Sir, I have already referred to one or two remarks made by Dr. Dube.
-He said that the post office manuals are not available in the library.
+SHRI RAJ BAHADUR: Sir, I have already referred to one \mathbf{or} remarks made by Dr. Dube.
+He said that the post office manuals available in the library.
 I express my regret for that, and I will make it a point that the post office manuals which contain rules and instructions will be placed in the library.
 Then he said that I should undertake a complete overhaul of the law since I am a young man.
-Well, I protest against that, because according to Thomas Hardy the epithet 'young' ceases to be affixed against the name of a person if he has crossed the age of 28.
+Well, I protest against that, because according Thomas Hardy the epithet 'young' ceases to be affixed against the name of a person if he has crossed the age of 28.
 I am running my forty-sixth year.